Understanding how to respond to concerns.

 Counselling services for domestic and family violence and sexual assault | 1800RESPECT, Women’s Information Referral Exchange, WIRE on 1300 134 130, www.relationshipsvictoria.com.au, Lifeline 13 11 14

 - Child Wise (one of Australia’s leading not-for-profit child abuse prevention organizations.
 The Child Wise National Child Abuse Helplines is a toll-free number: 1800 99 10 99, Website: childwise.org.a

 - National Disability Abuse and Neglect Hotline is a telephone service for reporting cases of neglect and abuse of people with a disability.
 Phone 1800 880 052 (free call from land lines) or email email@example.com Post PO Box Q687, Sydney NW 1230 Fax 02 8417 2697

 - Sexual Assault Crisis Line is a state-wide, confidential, telephone crisis counselling service for victim/survivors of both past and recent sexual assault.
 SACL operates between 5pm weeknights through to 9am the next day and throughout weekends and public holidays.
 Phone 1800 806 292 (free call from land lines)

 - Kids Helpline: a free, private and confidential, telephone and online counselling service especially for young people about a wide range of issues including child abuse.
 1800 55 1800

 - Bravehearts provides specialist therapeutic services and support to children and young people, adults and non-offending family members affected by child sexual assault bravehearts.org.au

-What to do if providers do not have these strategies in place:Click + for more information
+What to do if providers do not meet their requirements:Click + for more information

-This is your decision but we strongly encourage you to make this decision carefully and to inform providers of the minimum areas that you require them to provide and what areas you want evidence of that they will work towards to ensure they are providing a safe environment for your child.
+This is your decision, but we strongly encourage you to make this decision carefully and to inform providers of the minimum standards them to meet, and the areas you want to see them working towards to ensure they are providing a safe environment for your child.